AP Explains: What's known about Saudi writer's disappearance

 WHAT IS THE U.S. SAYING?

 President Donald Trump has threatened "severe punishment" if authorities determine Saudi Arabia was behind Khashoggi's disappearance.
-However, he also has said he wants to maintain the arms deals he struck with the kingdom on a trip to Riyadh, his first overseas as president.
+However, he also has said he wants to maintain the arms deals he struck with the kingdom on a trip to Riyadh.
 Meanwhile, American lawmakers are threatening to sanction individual Saudi officials if evidence links them to the writer's disappearance.

 WHAT HAPPENS NEXT?